 The amount of amazing photography on the web never ceases to amaze us.
 There is so much talent and information surrounding the craft that it can be a little overwhelming.
-That is why we decided to help curate the photography web a little with our own collection of amazing photography sites that we are fans of.
+That is why we decided to help curate the photography web a little with our own collection of amazing photography websites that we are fans of.
+The list includes photographers from the film era right up to the age of digital photography.

 DIY Photography – The place to go if you want to experiment with photography projects and learn how to create your own lighting setups without breaking the bank.
 Run by Udi Tirosh, this has become one of the coolest blogs around and they even have several guides of their own.